bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s see if I did this right.
+Let&apos;s see if I did this right.
 If I come back and do this over here and refresh, you can see that my first paragraph is here and a new paragraph has been appended inside the **div**.
-It\'s been added to the **div** here and JavaScript is doing that through this process.
+It&apos;s been added to the **div** here and JavaScript is doing that through this process.

 Could I have just used innerHTML and added and changed the contents of this **div** so that it had these two paragraphs?
 Sure, I could have done it that way.
-But sometimes it\'s useful, this seems like a convoluted, complicated way, but sometimes it\'s useful to actually create the elements using the document method, create element, to create content, to stick in those elements, and then to append them to the page in particular places.
-Sometimes it\'s useful, and sometimes a better way to go than using innerHTML in certain circumstances.
+But sometimes it&apos;s useful, this seems like a convoluted, complicated way, but sometimes it&apos;s useful to actually create the elements using the document method, create element, to create content, to stick in those elements, and then to append them to the page in particular places.
+Sometimes it&apos;s useful, and sometimes a better way to go than using innerHTML in certain circumstances.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->